zemrude/PHYS-F-482/slides/estimators.md

 # PHYS-F-482: Advance techniques in experimental physics

 ## Theory of Estimators
-Juan A. Aguilar
+Juan A. Aguilar, Pascal Vanlaer

+(Based on G. Cowan's lectures)

 ---

 # Table of Content
 * Introduction of estimator
-* Propierties
+* Properties
 * Examples of estimators
 * Likelihood method
 * Variance of Estimators